Luis Walter Alvarez: Early work

-Alvarez's sister, Gladys, worked for Ernest Lawrence as a part-time secretary, and mentioned Alvarez to Lawrence.
+Alvarez's sister, Gladys, worked for Berkeley physicist Ernest Lawrence as a part-time secretary, and mentioned Alvarez to Lawrence.
 Lawrence then invited Alvarez to tour the Century of Progress exhibition in Chicago with him.
 After he completed his oral exams in 1936, Alvarez, now engaged to be married to Geraldine Smithwick, asked his sister to see if Lawrence had any jobs available at the Radiation Laboratory.
 A telegram soon arrived from Gladys with a job offer from Lawrence.
 This started a long association with the University of California, Berkeley.
 Alvarez and Smithwick were married in one of the chapels at the University of Chicago and then headed for California.
 They had two children, Walter and Jean.
 They were divorced in 1957.
 On December 28, 1958, he married Janet L. Landis, and had two more children, Donald and Helen.

 At the Radiation Laboratory he worked with Lawrence's experimental team, which was supported by a group of theoretical physicists headed by Robert Oppenheimer.
 Alvarez devised a set of experiments to observe K-electron capture in radioactive nuclei, predicted by the beta decay theory but never observed.
 Using magnets to sweep aside the positrons and electrons emanating from his radioactive sources, he designed a special purpose Geiger counter to detect only the "soft" X-rays coming from K capture.
 He published his results in the Physical Review in 1937.